 - Give Me Strength is a beautifully uplifting number performed by a group of young West End stars.
 It was written as part of Mousetrap Theatre’s Change Your Tune project last year, but in the current situation it’s very appropriate.

 - Stomp have made a short but cool panoramic video showing off their skills, in which you can move the carousel of performers left and right at your leisure to see everyone in action.

 - And Samara Ginsberg continues her cello renditions of classic children’s TV themes with Duck Tales.

-For my birthday this month I’ve focused on two other bands to treat myself.
+For my birthday this month I’ve treated myself to a few different things.

 Firstly, I bought The Beatles Anthology, which is an extremely comprehensive documentary series from 1995 about their career.
 The story is told by the band members themselves, and others like George Martin who were closely involved with them.
 It’s really interesting and there’s a lot of interesting footage, including many of their performances presented in full, not just short clips.

 I’ve downloaded the albums that go with it as well, containing lots of rare material that had never been released before, plus the lovely new songs Free As A Bird and Real Love.
 I’ve been wanting to get the documentary and albums for a while, and my trip to Liverpool last year made it all the more tempting, so it was the natural choice to splash out on them at last this year.